matsjfunke/fastapi-traefik-auth/README.md

 ```
 - than access the localhost:8000 and submit username and password, then enter your credentials at localhost:8000/login
 - now with the cookies you obtained through logging in you can access the /hello and /users endpoints
+- at /hello you can delete your username, password & cookies or update your username

 #### 2. run on server